microsoft/api-guidelines/graph/GuidelinesGraph.md

 This document offers prescriptive guidance labeled as follows:

 :heavy_check_mark: **MUST** satisfy this specification.
-If not following this advice, you MUST disclose your reason during the Graph API review.

 :no_entry: **MUST NOT** use this pattern.
-If not following this advice, you MUST disclose your reason during the Graph API review.

 :ballot_box_with_check: **SHOULD** fulfill this specification.
-If not following this advice, you MUST disclose your reason during the Graph API review.

 :warning: **SHOULD NOT** adopt this pattern.

-If not following this advice, you MUST disclose your reason during the Graph API review.
+If not following these advices, you MUST disclose your reasons during the Graph API review.

 ## Design Approach

 The design of your API is arguably the most important investment you will make.
 API design is what creates the first impression for developers when they discover and learn how to use your APIs.
 We promote API-first design approach where you begin your product design by focusing on how information will be exchanged and represented and creating an interface contract for your API which is followed by design and implementation of the backing service.
-This approach ensures decoupling of the interface and is essential for agility, predictability, and reuse of your APIs.
-Starting with user-facing contracts also promotes good understanding of user interactions, your modeling domain, and understanding of how the service will evolve.
-Microsoft Graph supports resource and query based API styles which follow HTTP, REST, and JSON standards, where API contract is described using ODATA conventions and schema definition (see Documentation · OData - the Best Way to REST).
+This approach ensures decoupling of the interface from your implementation and is essential for agility, predictability, and reuse of your APIs.
+Established interface contract allows developers to use your API while internal teams are still working on implementation, API specifications enable designing of user experience and test cases in parallel.
+Starting with user-facing contracts also promotes a good understanding of system interactions, your modeling domain, and understanding of how the service will evolve.
+Microsoft Graph supports resource and query-based API styles which follow HTTP, REST, and JSON standards, where API contract is described using ODATA conventions and schema definition (see Documentation · OData - the Best Way to REST).
 [Documentation · OData - the Best Way to REST](https://www.odata.org/documentation/)).

 In general API design includes the following steps: